masak/workshop/compose.md

 * Functions.
 People can build bigger functions that call smaller functions.
   The result of putting together functions in this way is still a function.
+  That isn't just some random curiosity; that's how to build large programs.

 * jQuery selections.
 People can use the built-in actions to generate or modify selections.
 If those actions are not enough, there's a plugin